 How do you choose a traction cleat?
 Well you evaluate your needs: do you climb in mostly snow and ice?
 Do you need traction cleats geared specifically for these conditions?
 Do you want cleats that provide traction in a multitude of environments – the leaves, the mud, the rocks, and the snow?
 If so, then you need to search for a general-purpose system.
 Whatever your needs, you can generally find a traction cleat to suit your purposes, for reasonable money.

-Here is a list of the top ten traction cleat systems in 2016:
+Here is a list of the top ten traction cleat systems:

 10. Kahtoola MICROspikes Footwear Traction